|Huge Number of Red Crowned Sandhill Cranes (丹

 keeps it from whipping in the wind and dislodging the butterflies.
 They huddle together in big balls.

-Go in the morning so you can spot them hanging in the trees, then as it warms up, they start to fly away, and
+Go in the late morning so you can spot them hanging in the trees, then at about noon time the air temperature

 Many seabirds seen from Ocean View Blvd.